A Study to Evaluate the Efficacy and Safety of Bimekizumab in Subjects With Active Nonradiographic Axial Spondyloarthritis (BE MOBILE 1)

 Time Frame: Baseline, Week 16

-The Ankylosing Spondylitis Quality of Life (ASQoL), a validated disease-specific 18-item questionnaire, has been developed specifically for measuring health-related quality of life (HRQoL) in subjects with ankylosing spondylitis (AS) and has shown to be responsive in axial spondyloarthritis (axSpA).
-The ASQoL score ranges from 0 to 18 with a higher score indicating worse HRQoL.
+The Ankylosing Spondylitis Quality of Life (ASQoL) is an 18-item PRO measure developed specifically for measuring health-related quality of life (HRQoL) in participants with ankylosing spondylitis and validated in the full spectrum of axial spondyloarthritis (axSpA).
+Each item is given a score of 1 for positive responses indicating impaired quality of life, and a score of 0 for negative responses.
+All item scores are summed to generate the total score ranging from 0 to 18 with a higher score indicating worse HRQoL.
+A negative change represents an improvement.

 Baseline, Week 16